 - answer your questions.

-Yes, it can.
-You can let employees go due to the devastating economic effect of COVID-19 on your business.
+There are many reasons, such as COVID-19 or AI.
+For example, you can lay off employees due to the economic effects of COVID-19 on your business.
 Importantly, though, it is usually only resorted to if there are no rational or reasonable alternatives.
 You are not prevented from restructuring or re-engineering your enterprise to make it more profitable.
-Employers cannot be discouraged from ensuring that enterprises are sustainable, competitive and profitable so there is no need to prove that positions or jobs have become redundant.
+Employers should not be discouraged from ensuring that enterprises are sustainable, competitive, and profitable, so there is no need to prove that positions or jobs have become redundant.

 Must I give written notice before retrenching?

 Yes, you must commence the process in writing.
-When you contemplate having to retrench you must notify the affected employees in writing and provide all the information specified in sec 189 of the Labour Relations Act, 1995 (LRA).
+When you contemplate the retrenchment of employees, you must notify the affected employees in writing and provide all the information specified in Section 189 of the Labour Relations Act, 1995 (LRA).
 Often this takes the form of a retrenchment letter.

 How to retrench employees in South Africa?